 Credit Facility.
-On April 6, 2010 we entered into a Loan Agreement with First Tennessee Bank National Association for a \$20,000 unsecured revolving credit facility, and on December 21, 2011 the credit facility was renewed and our unsecured revolving credit facility was increased to \$25,000 (the "Credit Facility").
-On December 30, 2014 the Credit Facility was further renewed, which extended the maturity date to March 31, 2017.
-On June 11, 2015, the credit facility was further renewed to extend the maturity date to March 31, 2018 and our unsecured revolving credit facility was increased to \$30,000.
-On June 22, 2016, the credit facility was further increased to \$50,000 to give the Company greater flexibility to finance current capital expenditure projects.
-The Credit Facility contains customary representations and warranties, events of default, and financial, affirmative and negative covenants for loan agreements of this kind.
-Covenants under the Credit Facility restrict the payment of cash dividends if the Company would be in violation of the minimum tangible net worth test or the leverage ratio test in the current loan agreement as a result of the dividend, among various restrictions.
+On June 11, 2015, the credit facility pursuant to our Loan Agreement with First Tennessee Bank National Association was renewed to extend the maturity date to March 31, 2018 and our unsecured revolving credit facility was increased to \$30,000.
+On June 22, 2016, the credit facility was further increased to \$50,000 to give the Company greater flexibility to finance capital expenditure projects.
+On April 5, 2017, the credit facility was further renewed to extend the maturity date to May 31, 2019.
+The current credit facility contains customary representations and warranties, events of default, and financial, affirmative and negative covenants for loan agreements of this kind.
+Covenants under the current credit facility restrict the payment of cash dividends if the Company would be in violation of the minimum tangible net worth test or the leverage ratio test in the current loan agreement as a result of the dividend, among various restrictions.
+We have been in compliance with these covenants throughout 2017 and anticipate that we will continue to be in compliance during 2018.

-In the absence of a default, all borrowings under the Credit Facility bear interest at the LIBOR Rate plus 1.50% per annum.
-The Company will pay a non-usage fee under the current loan agreement at a rate per annum equal to between 0.15% and 0.35% of the unused amount of the Credit Facility, which fee shall be paid quarterly.
-Interest expense on the Credit Facility was \$341 and \$0 for the years ended December 31, 2016 and 2015, respectively.
+In the absence of a default, all borrowings under the credit facility bear interest at the LIBOR Rate plus 1.50% per annum.
+The Company will pay a non-usage fee under the current loan agreement at a rate per annum equal to between 0.15% and 0.35% of the unused amount of the credit facility, which fee is paid quarterly.
+Interest expense on the credit facility was \$492 and \$341 for the years ended December 31, 2017 and 2016, respectively.

-The Company had \$5,000 and \$0 in outstanding borrowings under the Credit Facility at December 31, 2016 and 2015, respectively.
-At March 14, 2017, the Company had \$15,000 in outstanding borrowings under the Credit Facility.
+The Company had \$10,000 and \$5,000 in outstanding borrowings under the credit facility at December 31, 2017 and 2016, respectively.